NixOS/rfcs/rfcs/0062-content-addressed-paths.md

 are allowed to be ca to avoid some tricky issues that can arise with content-adressability.

-In particular, we restrict ourselves to paths that are:

-- only include textual self-references (_e.g._ no self-reference hidden inside a zip file)
+In particular, we restrict ourselves to paths that only include textual self-references (_e.g._ no self-reference hidden inside a zip file).
-- known to be deterministic (for caching reasons, see [caching]).

-That way we don't have to worry about the fact that hash-rewriting is only an approximation nor about the semantics of the distribution of non-deterministic paths.
+That way we don't have to worry about the fact that hash-rewriting is only an approximation

 We also leave the option to lift these restrictions later.